Hywel-Stoakes/hywel.stoakes/content/home/hero.md

   label = '<i class="fa fa-download"></i> Learn More'
 +++

-This is showcase of work on the prototype for a computer-based pronunciation tool providing users with real time feedback on the speaker's own pronunciation of Te Reo Māori.
+This is showcase of work on the prototype for a computer-based pronunciation tool providing users with real time feedback on the speaker's own pronunciation of te reo Māori.
 The team, at the University of Auckland | Te Whare Wānanga o Tāmaki Makaurau, is led by Assoc.
 Prof. Catherine Watson and Dr Peter Keegan. :rocket:
 <br>

 <!-- # <small><a id="academic-release" href="https://sourcethemes.com/academic/updates">Latest release</a></small>